Skip to main content

 Extracurriculars

 Greek life at Dartmouth is legendary.
-It famously inspired the classic 1978 movie Animal House, and plays a large role in today’s campus life—undergraduate participation in fraternities and sororities hovers around 70%.
-Greek life is the social hub of the college and embodies the “work hard, play hard” ethos that permeates campus culture.
+It famously inspired the classic 1978 movie Animal House, and plays a large role in today’s campus life—undergraduate participation in fraternities and sororities hovers around 60%.
+Greek life is the social hub of the college, embodying the “work hard, play hard” ethos that permeates campus culture.

-Dartmouth is home to the oldest and largest outing club in the nation—it was founded in 1909 and about a quarter of the undergraduate population are Dartmouth Outing Club (DOC) members.
-DOC members can use the club’s cabins, go on their trips, gain access to its rental gear, and take classes.
+Dartmouth is home to the oldest and largest outing club in the nation—it was founded in 1909 and about a quarter of the undergraduate population are members of the Dartmouth Outing Club (DOC).
+DOC members can stay in the club’s cabins, join organized trips, access rental gear, and enroll in classes.
 Because of the large size of the DOC, it serves as an umbrella for a handful of smaller clubs focused on outdoor recreation, including:

 • Archery Team